 The Government’s policy of economic liberalization has resulted in the following benefits:

-- Indian economy has grown more rapidly.
+- The Indian economy has grown more rapidly.
 The rate of growth in Gross Domestic Product(GDP) has increased from 4 % to 9-10% per annum.

 - Foreign exchange reserves have increased sharply.
 As a result trade deficit and balance of payment deficit have considerably narrowed down.
-There has been sharp decline in the country’s dependence on foreign loans.
+There has been a sharp decline in the country’s dependence on foreign loans.

 - The inflow of foreign direct investment has increased phenomenally.
-A large number of multinational corporations have invested huge amount in different industries in India.
-They have brought in foreign capital and advanced technology into the country.
+A large number of multinational corporations have invested a huge amount in different industries in India.
+They have brought foreign capital and advanced technology into the country.

-- Indian companies have setup joint ventures and acquired firms in foreign countries.
+- Indian companies have set up joint ventures and acquired firms in foreign countries.
 They are becoming global corporations.

 - Increased economic activity in various sectors has created huge employment opportunities.
-The proportion of population living below the poverty line has declined from 40 % to 25%.
+The proportion of the population living below the poverty line has declined from 40 % to 25%.

 - Industrial relations have shown great recovery.
-Industrial disputes have declined to about one third.
+Industrial disputes have declined to about one-third.

 Negative Impact/Failures of Liberalisation

 - Domestic industries have suffered due to international competition.
-A large number of small scale units have been forced to close down in the face of growing competition from powerful multinational corporations.
+A large number of small-scale units have been forced to close down in the face of growing competition from powerful multinational corporations.

 - Foreign direct investment in the country has been lower than the targets fixed from time to time.
-It is mere 0.25% of global inflows.
+It is a mere 0.25% of global inflows.